 (b) An approved mechanical device for modulating a room's temperature, such as adjustable vanes in a hot air vent.

-D. [An assisted living program] A licensee shall:
+D. An assisted living programshall:

 (1) Ensure that all rooms and areas have sufficient ventilation to prevent excessive heat, steam, condensation, smoke, and other noxious odors; and